Mediated Semi-Quantum Key Distribution with Improved Efficiency: Security Analysis

 \subsection{Final Key-Rate Bound}

 This gives us everything we need to compute the von Neumann entropy in Equation \ref{eq:entropy}.
 In particular, we minimize Equation \ref{eq:entropy} subject to the above constraints, all of which are functions of observable statistics.
-Additionally, we have the following constraints due to Cauchy-Schwarz:
+Additionally, the following constraints may be derived through use of the Cauchy-Schwarz inequality:

+To perform the minimization, we note that the function to be minimized, namely the right hand side of Equation \ref{eq:entropy} is convex and we are optimizing over a closed interval.
+Indeed, first note that the free parameters to optimize over are $\{R_{0110}^m\}_{m=0}^3$.
+This is due to the fact that $R_{0011}^m$ is a function of $R_{0110}^m$ and some constant value (that constant being a simple function of the observed probability values as shown in Equation \ref{eq:R0011R0110}).
+Next, note that the right hand side of Equation \ref{eq:entropy} which we are minimizing, can be broken up into four independent functions of the form $f_m(R_{0110}^m)$ which is the sum of the terms involving $H_{0,m}$ and $H_{1,m}$.
+Thus, we may minimize each $f_m$ separately.
+Finally, note that the function $f_m(\cdot)$ is of the form:

+where $c_{i,m}, d_{i,m}, e_{i,m}, h_{i,m},$ and $g_{i,m}$ are constants (functions of the observed probability values) and $c_{i,m}$, $d_{i,m}$, $e_{i,m}$, and $h_{i,m}$ are positive.
+We claim this is a continuous convex function in the parameter to be optimized thus the minimum exists.
+Indeed, the function $r(x) = -h(1/2 + \sqrt{a + 4x^2}/b)$ is convex for positive $a$ and $b$.
+To see this, note that $h(1/2+x)$ is concave and non increasing for $x \in [0,1/2]$ and that $\sqrt{a+4x^2}/b$ is convex (for positive $a$ and $b$); thus their composition is concave and so its negative is convex.
+Thus both the first term in the above is convex and so is the second as that results from the composition with an affine transformation.
+To actually evaluate the minimum in the subsequent section, we used Mathematica's \texttt{NMinimize} function.

 The only remaining element to compute is the conditional Shannon entropy $H(A|B)$.
 However, this is easy to compute given observed statistics.
 Indeed, it is a function only of the probability distribution of Alice and Bob's raw key bits.
 Let $P^{key}_{a,b}$ be the probability that Alice's raw key bit is ``$a$'' and Bob's raw key bit is ``$b$.''
 It is not difficult to see from Equations \ref{eq:state-no-flip} and \ref{eq:state-flip} that these are, for $\modenoflip$: